Olivia Nguyen, manager, corporate travel at Cvent gives us her advice to help travel managers have a successful year

 It may seem obvious, but sometimes in the rush of having to make a booking, core programme objectives can be overlooked.

 Focus on what you want to achieve and what the non-negotiables are for your programme.
-For example, whilst wifi may be a given in most hotels nowadays, even in remote mountainous areas, complementary wifi isn’t always part of the package – and the speed of the wifi should also not be overlooked.
+For example, whilst wifi may be a given in most hotels nowadays, even in remote mountainous areas, complementary Wireless free internet access isn’t always part of the package – and the speed of the Wireless free internet access should also not be overlooked.

 If food and beverage on site is a priority, then be sure that pricing factors in breakfast or other meals before you sign on the dotted line.